gachiemchiep/gachiemchiep.github.io/_posts/cheatsheet/2019-09-28-build_image_rpi3_yocto.md

 In this post i will summarize the procedure needed to build linux-image for **raspberry pi B+** using yocto.

-The following 3 types of disk image will be built:
+The following 2 types of disk image will be built:

 1. CUI : core-image-basic
 2. GUI X11 : core-image-sato
-3. GUI Wayland/Weston (desktop-shell): core-image-weston

 Addition software for the image